h3pei/go-to-factory-bot.nvim/README.md

 Sometimes you will want to check how the `:admin` trait is defined and what the default values are for unspecified attributes other than `name`.

-In this case, you can run the `:FactoryBotJump` command on this line to jump to the user factory file (typically `spec/factories/users.rb`).
+In this case, you can run the `:GoToFactoryBot` command on this line to jump to the user factory file (typically `spec/factories/users.rb`).

 ## Installation